cronn/k6-scenario-builder/README.md

 To create a single scenario which can be passed to `addScenario` use the builder for your desired executor type.
 These builders can be accessed by the `ScenarioBuilderProvider`.
 Currently, only the `ConstantVUsScenario`, `RampingVUsScenario` and `ConstantArrivalRateScenario` are implemented!

-To create a scenario with one of these builders you need to describe your scenario as a `ScenarioExecutable`, which currently only contains a reference to function which shall be executed by the scenario and a toggle whether a browser is necessary or not.
+To create a scenario with one of these builders you need to describe your scenario as a `ScenarioExecutable`, which currently only contains a reference to function which shall be executed by the scenario and a toggle whether a browser is necessary or not (optional, default is `false`).

 Example: